webmasterlv/swedbank-spp/README.md

 }

 ```
 `$respond` indicates whether automatically respond with success message.
-It sends XML headers and data, so it you need to respond manually, set this to false and send XML response as:
+It sends XML headers and data, so if you need to respond manually, set this to false and send XML response as:
 ```xml
 <Response>OK</Response>
 ```